alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 If you applied and did not get selected to interview you are welcome to apply again, but we suggest to revise your cover letter and CV and make them more in line with the requirements specified in the job ad.

 If you applied and were unsuccessful at the interview stage, you are welcome to reapply if your profile has significantly progressed since the interview (new projects, job roles or other sources of experience).
-In general, we suggest to wait for at least one year before applying again.
+In general, we suggest you wait for at least one year before applying again.

 ### Does the Turing cover relocation and visa costs?